shkyler/gmit-pands-project/README.md

 ![Fisher](/img/Fisher.jpg)

+**_Ronald Fisher_**

 Ronald Fisher was a contemporary of Anderson.
 In addition to being probably the greatest statistician ever, he invented experimental design and was a principal founder of population genetics [7].
 In 1925, he released his book "_Statistical Methods for Research Workers_" which soon revolutionised both statistics and biology.
 In fact, he has been described as "_a genius who almost single-handedly created the foundations for modern statistical science_" [8].

 ### 2.3 The Purpose of Linear Discriminant Analysis (LDA) [9]
 The purpose of LDA is to classify objects into groups based on a set of features that describe the objects.
-In general, an object is placed into one of a number of predetermined groups based on the outcome of some obsertvations made on that object.
+In general, an object is placed into one of a number of predetermined groups based on the outcome of some observations made on that object.
 In order to classify items properly the following must be decided:
 1. Which set of features best describes membership of each group?
 1. What model should be used to seperate the groups?

-Applying this description to the iris data set - the groups would be the 3 iris species (Iris Setosa, Iris Verticolour or Iris Virginica), the set of features would be the petal lenght, petal width, sepal lenght and sepal width.
+Applying this description to the iris data set - the groups would be the 3 iris species (Iris Setosa, Iris Versicolor or Iris Virginica), the set of features would be the petal length, petal width, sepal length and sepal width.
 The linear discriminant model is one model that can be used to seperate the groups.

 Another method of classifying or grouping data points is _cluster analysis_.
 This method involves creating a scatter plot of data and then looking to see do any of the data points cluster together which may indicate membership of a particular group.
 With cluster analysis the groups are unknown at the start and would have to be determined by the analysis.
 The iris data set is generally not used in cluster analysis as there are only 2 groupings seen in the analysis.
 Futhermore it is not possible to seperate Iris Virginia from Iris Versicolour without having the species data in advance[2].